Q. Are you able to legally perform a wedding ceremony?

 Q. How much do your services cost?

 A. That depends on the type of ceremony you’re looking for.
 I offer a variety of services from a simple license signing to full Ceremonies with rehearsal.
-You’ll find services and pricing on the "Wedding Packages" tab.
+You’ll find services and pricing on the "Ceremony Packages" tab.

 Q. How are you different than other Officiants?